 An important part of branding is creating awareness through advertising the exhibition.
 Promotional posters at the bus stop piques the user’s interest.
 Intrigued, she checks out the website and buys a ticket.
 Another promotional opportunity happens inside the museum.
 Before entering the exhibtion, attendees take a moment to snap a photo for their social media.

-Ads with QR code in waiting spaces
+Ads with QR code in waiting spaces linking to website

 The entrance/ exit to the exhibit presents visitors with photo opportunities, whether they came for Knob Knob, or are just passing through.
 Inside the exhibition, visitors stop to watch a mezmerizing video of looping knobs.
 Using key descriptors as inspiration (playful, circular, kinetic), the motion plays on the idea of the circle as an endless surface.